 - Not wearing a helmet while bicycling

-Elder self-neglect is the neglect of personal care and safety.
-This form of mistreatment is often caused by a physical or mental illness or disability.
+Elder self-neglect is the neglect of personal care and safety often caused by a physical or mental illness or disability.

-- Be aware of resources in your area to assist abused elders
+- Be aware of resources in your area to assist abused elders, such as support groups

 - Express your concerns to the older adult in a caring and non-judgmental manner

-In addition to general warning signs such as cuts and bruises in various stages of healing, bedsores, and poor hygiene, elder abuse can also manifest in the following behaviors:
+In addition to general warning signs such as cuts and bruises in various stages of healing, bedsores, and poor hygiene, elder abuse and elder self-neglect can also manifest in the following behaviors:

 - Fearful or depressed mood